core-wg/oscore/draft-ietf-core-object-security.md

 This section gives an example of a protocol which adds randomness to the ID Context parameter and uses that together with input parameters pre-established between client and server, in particular Master Secret, Master Salt and Sender/Recipient ID (see {{context-derivation}}), to derive new security contexts.
 The random input is transported between client and server in the 'kid context' parameter.
 This protocol MUST NOT be used unless both endpoints have good sources of randomness.

 During normal requests the ID Context of an established security context may be sent in the 'kid context' which, together with 'kid', facilitates for the server to locate a security context.
-Alternatively, the 'kid context' may be omitted since the ID Context is expected to be known to both client and server, see {{cose-object}}.
+Alternatively, the 'kid context' may be omitted since the ID Context is expected to be known to both client and server, see {{context-hint}}.

 The protocol described in this section may only be needed when the mutable part of security context is lost in the client or server, e.g. when the endpoint has rebooted.
 The protocol may additionally be used whenever the client and server need to derive a new security context.
 For example, if a device is provisioned with one fixed set of input parameters (including Master Secret, Sender and Recipient Identifiers) then a randomized ID Context ensures that the security context is different for each deployment.